ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 ## Evaluation

-To evaluate this project, a couple different techniques will be employed in order to test each component including the use of unit and UX testing, and the support of continuous integration through GitHub Actions.
-Unit testing will be employed in the evaluation of the dashboard with the use of R's `testthat` in order to test the functionality of certain code segments including testing the creation of a plotly object, connection to the database using a query, and random sampling of the original data for the regression.
-Test cases will look like the following test case that tests that the SQLite query returns the correct expected output.
-This and other test cases for the application will be stored in /EduAttain/tests/app_tests.R in the source repository:
+To evaluate this project, a couple different techniques are employed in order to test each component including the use of unit and UX testing, and the support of continuous integration through GitHub Actions.
+Unit testing is employed in the evaluation of the dashboard with the use of R's `testthat` in order to test the functionality of certain code segments including testing the creation of a plotly object, connection to the database using a query, and random sampling of the original data for the regression.
+Test cases look like the following test case that tests that the SQLite query returns the correct expected output.
+This and other test cases for the application are stored in /EduAttain/tests/app_tests.R in the source repository:

 ```R
 # Test that the data is queried correctly